 How to avoid tax debt in the future

-The number one thing you can do to avoid tax debt in the future is to make sure you’re filing your taxes before the deadlines—April 30th for individuals and June 15th if you’re self- employed.
-If you're able, making your payments on time and in full will help you avoid penalties and interest from the CRA.
-It’s also important to make sure you’re up to date by filing any returns that you’ve missed to reduce further penalties and interest from those tax years.
+The number one thing you can do to avoid tax debt in the future is to file your taxes by your deadline—April 30 for most individuals and June 15 if you’re self-employed.
+If you’re able, paying on time and in full will help you avoid CRA penalties and interest.
+You should also keep your taxes up to date by filing any returns you’ve missed, which can reduce further penalties and interest for those tax years.

 It’s also important to know when to ask for help.
 If you feel stressed about an outstanding balance with the CRA, a Licensed Insolvency Trustee can help.
 By understanding all options available to you, you can feel confident in your decision to step into a fresh start.